 These type of product catalogs offer digital customer experience that engineers need while still delivering the digital CAD models they require.
 3D catalogs enable manufacturers to provide instantaneous CAD downloads in native formats quickly and with technical product datasheets.

-Manufacturers who don’t offer 3D cataloging or an equivalent solution run the risk of being consider behind the times, and may see their sales migrate towards more digitally-savvy businesses.
+Manufacturers who don’t offer 3D cataloging or an equivalent solution run the risk of being considered behind the times, and may see their sales migrate towards more digitally-savvy businesses.

 BIM Files Offer New Opportunities to Connect